-To the confession of Christ there can be none but captious objections: Christ needed, Christ found, Christ saving from sin "unto the uttermost," Christ dwelling within, Christ keeping from falling, Christ the bread of life-not a crust, but the "whole loaf," as Rutherford confesses-Christ the well of water in the heart, and Christ a perfectly satisfying portion.
+To the confession of Christ there can be none but captious objections: Christ needed, Christ found, Christ saving from sin "unto the uttermost," Christ dwelling within, Christ keeping from falling, Christ the bread of life -- not a crust, but the "whole loaf," as Rutherford confesses --Christ the well of water in the heart, and Christ a perfectly satisfying portion.
 But why confess Christ a perfect Saviour?
 For the same reason that he is to be confessed at all.
 If he is enthroned within and reigns after all his foes are expelled, let him have the laurels of a conqueror wreathing his brow.
-This is especially obligatory, since the devil has loudly professed that he has so intrenched himself in the human soul that he is inexpugnable till death's power is added to that of the Son of God. let people find out by our lives instead of our lips that Christ is made unto us sanctification?
-Why not by the same method let the world 12 discover your apprehension of the forgiving Christ?
+This is especially obligatory, since the devil has loudly professed that he has so intrenched himself in the human soul that he is inexpugnable till death's power is added to that of the Son of God.
+Why not let people find out by our lives instead of our lips that Christ is made unto us sanctification?
+Why not by the same method let the world discover your apprehension of the forgiving Christ?
 The answer in both cases is, that Christ himself has appointed the instrument by which he shall be confessed, namely, the mouth, while the life confirms what the lips utter.
 In this use of the mouth lies the test of our loyalty.
 The more we find in Christ, the higher this test becomes.
 There is a philosophy of confession which Jesus did not see fit to develop.
 He grounded this requirement on his own authority, and not on our discovery of his reasons.
 Nevertheless, he had reasons which constitute the philosophy of confession.

 His Messiahship, his kingship, must be acknowledged.
-This can no more be done by an upright life than such a life in time of rebellion can evince loyalty to the reigning monarch with no act or word indicative of such lovalty.
-Since there were many moral men adhering to the Federal government, and many supporting the Confederate States, a mute, upright life was not sufficient to determine a man's political principles.
+This can no more be done by an upright life than such a life in time of rebellion can evince loyalty to the reigning monarch with no act or word indicative of such loyalty.
 Jesus was not satisfied with men's good and beautiful lives.
-He was every-where propounding the question: "What think you of Christ?
+He was everywhere propounding the question: "What think ye of Christ?
 Who do men say that I, the Son of Man, am?"
 He went about seeking recognition, hungering to be acknowledged in his true character and claims.
 "If any man confess me before men, him will I confess before my Father."